finger563/CS283Project/README.md

 [acedl]: http://download.dre.vanderbilt.edu
 [perldl]: http://www.activestate.com/activeperl/downloads

+Install Perl first, then install and build ACE.
 Follow these steps to install ACE (in Windows):

  * Uncompress ACE to C:\ACE_wrappers (or some other folder of your choice)